-In 1920, the United States Senate conducted and intensive naval investigation growing out of allegations by a naval official that the Navy Department's conduct of the war had been found lacking.
-Responsible officials of the Department during the war period were called as witnesses and part of the testimony and evidence adduced at that time is interesting from a historical point of view insofar as a history of the investigative activity of ONI is concerned.
-This exhaustive investigation is a matter of public record and it should be pointed out that none of the references to ONI at the time were presented in a critical vein, but rather to show that the Department had not been derelict in its preparation for and ultimate prosecution of the war.
+in its preparation for and ultimate prosecution of the war.
 It has been shown already from the hearings on the naval appropriation bill in 1916 that some investigative work and confidential expenditures for gathering information at home was contemplated for the Division of Naval Intelligence.
 The following evidence, therefore, introduced at the Senate Naval Investigation in 1920 shows a further trend in that direction.
 These latter hearings were held before the 2nd Session of the 66th Congress and are indexed at the Library of Congress under "Naval Investigation."

 CNO testifies and presents plan of General Board.
 Admiral W. S. Benson, USN, who was CNO from 11 May 1915 to 25 Sept.
-1919, introduced as evidence a basic plan, drawn up by the General Board, and identified with Serial 666, General Board #425, bearing date of 4 February, 1917, subject "Steps to be taken to meet a possible condition of war with the Central Eurpoean Powers."
+1919, introduced as evidence a basic plan, drawn up by the General Board, and identified with Serial 666, General Board #425, bearing date of 4 February, 1917, subject "Steps to be taken to meet a possible condition of war with the Central Eurpeean Powers."
 This plan was from the senior member of the Board, Admiral Badger, to the Secretary of the Navy.
 Among its provisions for readiness of the naval establishment for war were the following:

-"Complete complements and allowances of all kinds, first of the A and B fleet, then of the C fleet and naval districts Organize a comprehensive system of intelligence service covering the whole theatre of war in accordance with the plans of ONI.
-Place under surveillance all citizens of the Central Powers in the Navy or in Government employ in naval establishments and remove them from positions in
+"Complete complements and allowances of all kinds, first of the A and B fleet, then of the C fleet and naval districts \\\\ Organize a comprehensive system of intelligence service covering the whole theatre of war in accordance with the plans of ONI. \\\\ Place under surveillance all citizens of the Central Powers in the Navy or in Government employ in naval establishments and remove them from positions in which they may do possible harm. \\\"

-Declesified / Deringrado to

-Auth: 5012958

-Date: 2) 559 98 Unit: NOIS 22 7
+Declassified / Deringrado to .....
+Auth: 5012958 Date: 2) SEP 98 Unit: NEIS 22 7